shivamprasad1001/Facial_Emotion_Recognition/README.md

 ## Results

 Final model performance (accuracy and loss) is displayed after training.
-The model can be evaluated on test data with `evaluate.py`.
+The model can be evaluated on test data within `model.py`.

 ### Sample Model Summary